Woodlawn Museum: Description and history

-Behind the main house stand a carriage barn and a sleigh storage building; the latter has been adapted as a function space by the museum.
+Behind the main house is an attached Ell that was used for cooking and housework, then became home to the resident caretakers.
+It now provides staff offices.
+Behind these buildings an event space is under construction that sits on the footprint of a carriage and horse barn.
+There is also a small sleigh barn and a newly constructed carriage barn with a permanent exhibition.
 The family tomb is located near the southern end of the property.
-The house was occupied by three generations of Blacks, and the estate was given, complete with most of the house contents, to the Hancock County Trustees of Public Reservations in 1928.
-They now manage the property as a museum and public park.
+The estate was given, complete with most of the contents, to the Hancock County Trustees of Public Reservations in 1928 as indicated in the will of George Nixon Black Jr. The Trustees manage the property as a museum, park and event space.